Skip to content

-Session 4 of the Enhancing Leadership series will be led by Paula Tesoriero MNZM PLY, Chief Executive of Ministry of Disabled People – Whaikaha.
 Throughout her kōrero, Paula will use her own leadership journey through sport, the public service and roles in the disability community to share what she has learnt in growing disability leadership.
+Paula will identify some key disability leadership issues and opportunities that need to be considered.

-The session will talk about the importance of driving real and meaningful change with disabled people, tāngata whaikaha Māori and their whānau and how everyone has a responsibility in this.
+The session will explore the importance of driving real and meaningful change with disabled people, tāngata whaikaha Māori and their whānau and how everyone has a responsibility in this.

 Paula Tesoriero MNZM PLY, Chief Executive of Ministry of Disabled People – Whaikaha